USB Firmware Compilation

 - Press the

 - Enter the following command to start compilation.
-This may take some time:
+This will take some time.

 - Due to Klipper version differences, as long as